 - To retain your policy record for a period of time in order to ensure we have appropriate records in place in respect of any future claims that may be insured by us;

-- To safeguard our business, shareholders, employees and customers, or a third party, e.g., maintaining the security of our IT network and information, enforcing claims, including debt collection;
+- To safeguard our business, shareholders, employees and customers, or those of a third party, e.g. maintaining the security of our IT network and information, enforcing claims, including debt collection;

 - To facilitate the purchase, sale, transfer or disposal of any part of our business; and

-- To analyse and assess competition in the market for our products services, e.g., by carrying out market research.
+- To analyse and assess competition in the market for our products and services, e.g. by carrying out market research.